East Williston Village Historic District

-East Williston Village Historic District is a national historic district located at East Williston in Nassau County, New York.
+The East Williston Village Historic District is a national historic district located in the Incorporated Village of East Williston, in Nassau County, New York.

+Description

 It includes 26 contributing buildings and one contributing site.
 It encompasses the largely intact 19th and early 20th century residential and commercial core of the village.
 The earliest extant building is the Willis farmhouse, dated to the early 19th century.
 The district's commercial center is Station Plaza, located at the 19th century railroad station.

-It was listed on the National Register of Historic Places in 1985.
+It was listed on both the New York State Register of Historic Places and the National Register of Historic Places in 1985.